 Sash brushes seem to be the experts choice.
 This is the brush with angled bristles at the end.
 And the bristles made of nylon seem to be the popular pick because they are soft and feathers paint well.

 Quality tools are crucial, but the paint you are going to use is the most important aspect.
 Even with the best tools, you can’t achieve good results if the paint is cheap.
 Choosing the proper paint is a lengthy process itself, so please check out our guide on household paints.

-When choosing the colour and brand make sure to talk with the consultant in the shop.
+When choosing the colour and brand, make sure to talk with the consultant in the shop.
 Tell them which room you will use the paint, the colour, and the price range you are in the market for.
-Make sure to consult with him how to mix your paint properly and write that down just in case.
+Make sure to consult with him on how to mix your paint properly and write that down just in case.
 If you do it wrong, you can ruin the whole bucket.

 Painting a wall step-by-step

 Before you start doing any painting work, make sure to cut all angles, corners around the frame of the door and the electrical outlets.
 If you wouldn’t remove the electrical outlet cover plates, then make sure to mask them good with tape.
 It would do the job well, and it will protect it perfectly.
 Cut the excess tape with a model knife.
 Use nylon sheets to cover the furniture and floor and masking tape on other walls and the ceiling.

 To do things like a professional, you should really take your time and cut the room’s corners properly.
 With a couple of layers of masking tape, mask the edges where two areas meet.
 If you have already painted the area you want to mask, wait for a day so the paint has time to dry completely.